How to Harness the Obscured Power Of Dim Dreams

 • Awake – You’re dreaming you’re awake in bed, waiting to go to sleep.
 This is an interesting one because some people with a sleep disorder have this one regularly.
 Sleep doctors and tech occasionally encounter the patient who swears up and down that they weren’t sleeping, yet their EEG tells a different story.
 They could be having a dim dream about being awake in bed.

-The dim dream can be intertwined with other types of dreams, like episodic.
+The faded dream can be intertwined with other types of dreams, like episodic.
 Though they are the opposite of visions and lucid dreams, so it’s not likely they’d be entangled with those types.

-A dim dream is an effort by the subconscious to have clear communication with the conscious mind.
+A faded dream is an effort by the subconscious to have clear communication with the conscious mind.
 It’s one or two data points.
 After all, how better to convey a message like:

 “Don’t give up!”